 12. They have a really great selection of products you can't find anywhere else.

-The chain’s private label products are beloved, from the low-cost organic options to things like H-E-B Creamy Creations Unicorn Cake ice cream.
-Their meat and seafood sections get rave reviews, and H-E-B locations have had fresh bakeries inside the store since the 1950s (though they’ve sold fresh baked goods even longer than that – Howard Butt opened a bakery in Corpus Christi in 1936 to manufacture baked goods for his stores).
-Plus, H-E-B stores carry Whataburger products.
+The chain's private label products are beloved, from the low-cost organic options to things like H-E-B Creamy Creations Unicorn Cake ice cream.
+Their meat market and seafood section get rave reviews, and H-E-B locations have had fresh bakeries inside the store since the 1950s (though they've sold fresh baked goods even longer than that - Howard Butt opened a bakery in Corpus Christi in 1936 to manufacture baked goods for his stores).
+Plus, H-E-B shows even more Texas love because their stores carry Whataburger products.

-No, they really love H-E-B. Like hold-a-photoshoot-inside-a-H-E-B store love.
-One expectant mom took maternity photos inside a H-E-B, going for an authentic every-day vibe, after her photographer asked her where she spent most of her time.
+No, Texans really love H-E-B. Like hold-a-photoshoot-inside-a-H-E-B store love.
+One expectant Texas mom took maternity photos inside a H-E-B, going for an authentic every-day vibe, after her photographer asked her where she spent most of her time.